-- In week 13, the percent of children <5 years old diagnosed with RSV at emergency departments and urgent care centers decreased but remained above levels observed during previous seasons at this time.
-It is unclear how the influenza season is impacting RSV activity. - Florida's northwest, southwest, and southeast regions are currently in RSV season. - No new RSV-associated pediatric deaths were identified in week 13.
+- In week 14, the percent of children <5 years old diagnosed with RSV at emergency departments and urgent care centers increased and remained above levels observed during previous seasons at this time. - Florida's northwest, southwest, and southeast regions are currently in RSV season. - No new RSV-associated pediatric deaths were identified in week 14.
 Two RSV-associated pediatric deaths have been identified so far this season.
 Premature infants and children <2 years with underlying medical conditions are at higher risk for severe complications from RSV infection.
 Prophylaxis is available for children who qualify.
 For more information, contact your physician. - To learn more about RSV in Florida, please visit: www.floridahealth.gov/rsv.